czirjakkethz/provis/docs/source/req.rst

 Requirements for Provis
 =========================

-Provis is based on the idea of not to reinvent the wheel, so it requires quite a few third party packages and binaries.
+Provis is based on the idea of not to reinvent the wheel, so quite a few third party packages and binaries are required to run it.

 Binaries
 ----------------------

 OpenBabel
 ^^^^^^^^^^^^^^^

+Needed to create the *mol.2* files.
+These files store the bond information.

 Easiest to install on Linux is by calling: